-Figure 2.20: Source code viewer plugin
+Figure 2.21: Source code viewer plugin

-- 2. Select All selects the whole source file - 3.
-Find adds an additional widget at the bottom of the viewer to search inside the source code - 4.
-Open in external editor opens an external editor, after it is configured
+- 1. Copy copies the selection to the clipboard - 2.
+Select All selects the whole source file - 3.
+Show call site/function definition if call site information is available, this item allows to switch between the call site and the function definition - 4.
+Find adds an additional widget at the bottom of the viewer to search inside the source code - 5.
+Open in external editor opens an external editor, after it is configured - 6.
+Reset user defined path allows to select another path for the source code look-up (removes previous selection)